KIC/pandas-ml-quant/Readme.md

 ```

 ## Project Structure
-The project is divided into several sub modules where each module will have its own life-cycle.
+The project is divided into several sub modules where each module could have its own life-cycle.
+It is definitely an
+option to move the modules into their own repository in the future if there will be dedicated contributors.

+The submodules are:
+ * pandas-ml-1ntegration-test  more complex tests involving several modules and eventually external data
+ * pandas-ml-airflow  very experimental module to integrade models withing apache airflow
+ * pandas-ml-common  functionalities around data access and preperation like train/test splitting, cross validation, ...
+ * pandas-ml-quant  enhancing pandas-ml-utils for modeling financial timeseries
+ * pandas-ml-quant-rl  very experimental module for reinforcement learning
+ * pandas-ml-utils  core module to train models directly from a pandas data frame
+ * pandas-ml-utils-keras  deprecated module, might be revoked using tensorflow probability
+ * pandas-ml-utils-torch  pytorch module for machine learning
+ * pandas-quant-data-provider  easy wrapper around data prviders like yahoo and investpy
+ * pandas-ta-quant  technical analysis functionality like TA-Lib
+ * pandas-ta-quant-plot  plotting library to simulate state of the art financial plots (also very eraly stage)

 ### [pandas-ml-common](pandas-ml-common/Readme.md)
 This module contains helpers and utilities for the most common tasks like: